duffee/Mojolicious_session_example/docs/Getting_Started.md

 At the command line, type
 ```
-mojo generate app GettingStarted
+mojo generate app SessionTutorial
 ```
-This will create the directory mytool and auto-generate a set of files which we'll start from.
+This will create the directory `session_tutorial` and auto-generate a set of files which we'll start from.

 ## Running Mojolicious

 ```
-cd getting_started
+cd session_tutorial
-morbo script/getting_started
+morbo script/session_tutorial
 ```

 open your browser at [localhost:3000](http://localhost:3000) and see the Welcome page.

+`morbo` is one of the built-in webservers that ships with Mojolicious.
+It's portable and self-restart capable, making it perfect for development and testing.

 ## Testing the application

 We will include test files to verify the application works as described in the **t/** directory.
 You can run any test with
 ```
 prove -Ilib t/filename
 ```
 The **-Ilib** adds the application library directory to your path and **prove** runs the test harness.
+You will need to have [Test::Mojo](https://metacpan.org/pod/Test::Mojo) installed to run these tests.
 To verify that Mojolicious has successfully started up (other than using a browser), run
 ```
 prove -Ilib t/basic.t
 ```